AXKuhta/RISC-V_Emulation_supplementals/README.md

 The file you are interested in afterwards, `vmlinux`, is the un-objcopy'd image.
 It should be sitting right in the current directory.

 Drag and drop it onto the emulator to run it.
+You will likely need to alter the printk buffer address in the emulator if you are switching to a new image.
+You can determine it by setting a breakpoint onto the address of `<printk>:` (find it using `riscv64-linux-gnu-objdump -D vmlinux | grep "<printk>:"`) and observing where the memory writes go as it runs.

 ### Device tree